favy12/nginx-blog/nginx.md

 # Setting Up an NGINX Web Server: My Journey Through DevOps Stage 0

-## Introduction
-As an aspiring DevOps engineer, setting up an NGINX web server on a fresh Ubuntu instance felt like the perfect way to dive into web server configuration.
-This task challenged me to install, configure, and deploy a basic web page using NGINX, marking my first step into infrastructure automation and web hosting.

-In this blog, I will walk you through my approach, the challenges I faced, how I resolved them, and what I learned.

 ## Task Overview
 The goal was to: